 - If you have to withdraw from the tournament you may request a refund of your fee.

-Results should be submitted as either a CSV file or a Microsoft Excel spreadsheet.
-CSV (comma separated values) is the preferred format and can be produced directly with a text editor or exported from spreadsheet applications like Numbers or Excel.
+Results should be submitted as a CSV file.
+This can be produced directly with a text editor or exported from spreadsheet applications like Numbers or Excel.

 Below is a complete CSV example based on an actual tournament (slightly modified for illustrative purposes) followed by a description of the format with illustrations from the example.